 I wear my prosthesis in a pocketed bra and I forget I have it on.
 Wearing a properly fitting bra really helps.

 These days there’s a good range of bras available – they’ve come a very long way.
-Nine years ago the bras were mostly nude and white, and now you can buy them in pretty much any colour and style, even halter-neck.
+In the past, the bras were mostly nude and white, and now you can buy them in pretty much any colour and style, even halter-neck.
 I still wear the same style of clothing I previously wore.

 Wearing the prosthesis has definitely helped me with my healing and recovery after my breast cancer diagnosis.

 I had to decide how I wanted to re-create my breasts before my bilateral mastectomy.
 I knew I didn’t want to have further surgery as I felt I had been through enough.

 I decided on an implant reconstruction using the expander process.
 This was done at the time of the mastectomy.
 Every three weeks I had injections with saline to expand the skin.
 The injections didn’t hurt because there were no nerves anymore.

 I had to have chemotherapy after the bilateral mastectomy so I had to wait five months after chemotherapy before finishing the reconstruction.
 And then I had to have more surgery to put the silicone implant in.

 I was very upset after the reconstruction.
 I had discussed size with the surgeon and asked to see samples, but I wasn’t able to see them.
 Before the mastectomy I was a D cup, but after the reconstruction I was an A cup.

 The surgeon redid the reconstruction and I still wasn’t happy but that’s the way it is now.
 After the surgery I had a nipple tattoo.

 I haven’t had any side effects after the reconstruction.
 At one stage it looked a little flatter in one breast and I was sent to check the implants weren’t leaking.